House rule

-A common Monopoly house rule is to put money from tax fines onto the "Free Parking" square, and agreeing that any player landing there can pick the money up.
+A common Monopoly house rule is to place money from tax fines in the middle of the board, and agreeing that any player landing on the "Free Parking" space can take all of the money.

 House rules are unofficial modifications to official game rules adopted by individual groups of players.
 House rules may include the removal or alteration of existing rules, or the addition of new rules.
 Such modifications are common in board games such as Monopoly and role-playing games such as Dungeons & Dragons.

 Board games

-Monopoly is frequently played with slightly different rules to those provided by the manufacturers, to the extent that, according to a reviewer at Computer Gaming World, "virtually no-one plays the game with the rules as written".
+Monopoly is frequently played with slightly different rules from those provided by the manufacturers, to the extent that, according to a reviewer at Computer Gaming World, "virtually no-one plays the game with the rules as written".
 Some video game versions of Monopoly have options where popular house rules can be enabled.
 In 2014, Hasbro, the publisher of Monopoly, used a Facebook poll to determine the five most popular house rules, then released a "House Rules Edition" of the game incorporating those rules.